 The blog will often evolve and change as you write it.
 If the topic changes while you are writing then remember to change the title if the original working title no longer fits with the finished content of your blog.

-Do not be surprised or alarmed if the blog you have written does not fit with the working title, just go with the flow, and have you have completed the blog read through it and give it a new title that fits with the content.
+Do not be surprised or alarmed if the blog you have written does not fit with the working title, just go with the flow, and have you have completed the blog read through it, and give it a new title that fits with the content.
 So go with the flow if the original “taps in Europe” has changed to “best tap fitters in Singapore.”

 Write an intro that captures the attention of the reader

-In order for your blog to work you will need a snappy introduction that grabs the attention of the reader and does not let go of it until after they have read the whole of your blog.
-In fact you want the reader’s attention to be so grabbed that they cannot wait until your next blog is published on your website.
+In order for your blog to work, you will need a snappy introduction that grabs the attention of the reader and does not let go of it until after they have read the whole of your blog.
+In fact, you want the reader’s attention to be so grabbed that they cannot wait until your next blog is published on your website.

 You need to find a method of grabbing their attention and make sure they do not stop reading after a few sentences, or even worse, just a few words.
-This is when knowing your customers and the people most likely to read your blogs comes in useful.
+This is when knowing your customers and the people most likely to read your blogs come in useful.
 A bold headline, a joke, or a fact about what goods or services you specialise in.

-Whatever you decide to start the intro with it needs to make your blog standout from the crowd.
+Whatever you decide to start the intro with it needs to make your blog stand out from the crowd.
 You need to show that your blog is the one to read first ahead of any of your rivals.
 The key is to convince readers that you understand their problem, and even better than that you have the ability to fix their problem.

 We appreciate that writing an intro can be difficult, amateur and professional writers often suffer from writers’ block, especially when they know how important getting it right is to the overall reception to what they have written.
 When writers know the virtues of a strong intro it is no surprise that writing one is the thing that they are most to get a block over.